-I am an experienced psychotherapist offering a friendly, confidential and trustworthy service.
-My practice is very close to Ealing Broadway station and easily accessible from most areas of West London, including West Ealing, Hanwell, Acton, Greenford, Shepherds Bush, Brentford and Chiswick.
-Over the years, first as a counsellor and then a psychotherapist, I have worked successfully with many different issues, including anxiety, losses and bereavement throughout life, and personality problems related to dynamics in the family of origin.
+I am an experienced relational psychotherapist offering a friendly, confidential and trustworthy service.
+My practice is close to Ealing Broadway station and easily accessible from most areas of West London, including West Ealing, Hanwell, Acton, Greenford, Shepherds Bush, Brentford and Chiswick.

 What I offer

 I am professionally qualified and registered as a psychotherapist with the UKCP (United Kingdom Council for Psychotherapy) and the BACP (British Association for Counselling and Psychotherapy).

 My aim is to provide a supportive and non-judgemental space where you feel free to talk about your concerns.